 Jason M. Hough (pronounced 'Huff') is the New York Times

 He lives near Seattle, Washington with his wife, two young sons, and a dog named Missbuster.
-When not writing, reading, or playing with his kids, he spends his time trying to coax his 3D printer into doing something useful.
+When not writing, reading, or playing with his kids, he spends his time exploring virtual reality or trying to coax his 3D printer into doing something useful.

 Jason is represented by Sara Megibow at KT Literary Agency and by Jerry Kalajian at IPG (for Film/TV).